sodafoundation/documentation/learning/dashboard/BuildingBlock/README.md

 ### 1.Variables

-- Less allows variables to be defined.
+- LESS allows variables to be defined.
 - Variables in LESS are defined with an (@).
 - Variable programming is done with a (:).